Barcelona Bike Tours

 Most of Barcelona’s numerous bike tour companies offer both private tours and group excursions with a guide.
 As well as catch-all routes that take in the likes of La Sagrada Familia, Barceloneta Beach and La Rambla in one circuit, you’ll also find some exciting alternative tours on offer, concentrating on different themes (like eating tapas or football) or taking you to less-heralded, but equally fascinating, districts.

 …article continues after photo.

 Find our recommended list of providers below, many of whom also do bike rentals if you prefer free-wheeling it…

 Looking for a two-wheel ride you will never forget?
 The Steel Donkey team (the donkey is the national animal of Catalonia in case you were wondering!) offer small group adventures around the city of Barcelona, riding in groups of no more than 8 people.
 Their friendly guides are all Barna locals, with an eye for the fascinating details and stories that others might miss, and a nose for adventure.
 You won’t get a history lesson on Gaudi, but you might learn a little bit about Catalan independence and see sides of the city that most tourists simply don’t know about as you spend a unique afternoon uncovering Barcelona’s secrets.
 There is no fixed itinerary as such, but beach bars, side streets, chocolate and churros, flea markets and forgotten cemeteries are just a few delights you may well experience.
 A simply great tour for people who don’t like to be tourists.
-Tripadvisor certificate of excellence winners in 2013, 2014, 2015, 2016, 2017 and 2018 check out their bike tour reviews, or their website below.
+Tripadvisor Certificate of Excellence winners in 2013 to 2019, check out their bike tour reviews, or their website below.